olguvirubin/complex_chebyshev/readme.md

 8                1.85323052e-01           1.85323052e-01          1.32499951e-34
 ```
 ## Chebyshev Evaluation
-Using the function `Cheby` we obtain an executable function which evaluates the Chebyshev polynomial computed by `Remez` or `mpRemez` according to (5), hence it is necessary to feed the coefficients of $Q_k$, the degree of $n$ of the Chebyshev polynomial as well as the symmetry constant $m$.
+Using the function `Cheby` we obtain an executable function which evaluates the Chebyshev polynomial computed by `Remez` or `mpRemez` according to the decomposition $T_n(z)= z^\ell Q_k(z^m)$, hence it is necessary to feed the coefficients of $Q_k$, the degree of $n$ of the Chebyshev polynomial as well as the symmetry constant $m$.
 The function `Cheby` offers the opportunity to either determine only the Chebyshev polynomial $T_n$ or to automatically include the given contour, that means it will compute $T_n\circ \gamma$, while $\gamma$ is a parameterization of the contour.
 The constructed function is able to handle scalar inputs as well as one-dimensional lists, numpy arrays or mpmath matrices.

 ```python
 >>> import ComCheb as CC